keegan-197/secure-programming/README.md

 Install openjdk version "23" 2024-09-17 https://jdk.java.net/23/

+Run
+- `javac -cp ".;server/jars/json-20240303.jar;server/jars/Java-WebSocket-1.5.7.jar;server/jars/slf4j-api-2.0.6.jar" server/*.java` on Windows systems
-Run `javac -cp ".;server/jars/json-20240303.jar;server/jars/Java-WebSocket-1.5.7.jar;server/jars/slf4j-api-2.0.6.jar" server/*.java` in powershell in the base folder
+- `javac -cp ".:server/jars/json-20240303.jar:server/jars/Java-WebSocket-1.5.7.jar:server/jars/slf4j-api-2.0.6.jar" server/*.java` on Unix systems

+in powershell in the base folder to compile the server

+Run
+- `java -cp ".;server/jars/json-20240303.jar;server/jars/Java-WebSocket-1.5.7.jar;server/jars/slf4j-api-2.0.6.jar;server" Server [port]` on Windows systems
-Run `java -cp ".;server/jars/json-20240303.jar;server/jars/Java-WebSocket-1.5.7.jar;server/jars/slf4j-api-2.0.6.jar;server" Server [port]` in powershell in the base folder
+- `java -cp ".:server/jars/json-20240303.jar:server/jars/Java-WebSocket-1.5.7.jar:server/jars/slf4j-api-2.0.6.jar:server" Server [port]` on Unix systems

+in powershell in the base folder to run the server

-- !Note: the files server is always on port 8080!
+- !Note: the files server is always on port 8080, this means that you cannot use 8080 as the port for the WebSocket server

-If you already have an installed Java version, you can try using the full path.
+If you already have an older installed Java version, you can try using the full path.
 E.g. enter the following in powershell `& "C:\Program Files\Java\jdk-23\bin\java.exe" -cp ".;server/jars/json-20240303.jar;server/jars/Java-WebSocket-1.5.7.jar;server/jars/slf4j-api-2.0.6.jar;server" Server [port]`

 To connect multiple clients, replace address in servers/servers.json with the desired address